brandon1024/gitchat/test/README.md

 $ mkdir build
 $ cd build
 $ cmake ..
-$ cmake --build .
+$ make git-chat-unit-tests
 ```

-Next, simply run the `git-chat-unit-tests` executable to run all unit tests.
+Next, run the unit tests using any of the methods below:
 ```
+$ ctest -R integration-tests --verbose
 $ ./git-chat-unit-tests
 ```